Garden to Vase: A digital course in cultivating cut flowers

 Kelly McInnes, Australia

 Garden to Vase is a wonderful course.
 This information will serve me and my business for years to come!

-Kristen Carrier, Lavender & Lace Flower Farm, Canada
+Kristen Carrier, Lavender & Lace Flower Farm

-The course offered heaps more than I expected.
+With Garden to Vase I came away feeling not only prepared and excited to begin, but also deeply inspired!
+Clare's expert approach of caring for your garden as a system from the soil to the roots up to the flowers makes so much sense, and the course offered heaps more than I expected.
 I can't put a price on what I've learned but honestly, at this tuition, the course is a steal!
 And knowing that I have all the materials to refer back to makes it that much more valuable.

 Who is the course for?